Radio Africa

 Two rare and unreleased Bembeya Jazz National songs featuring Demba Camara!

-Guinea’s 1st republic, led by President Sékou Touré, created many state ventures which oversaw the development of local arts and culture.
+During Guinea’s 1st republic, President Sékou Touré created many state enterprises that oversaw the development of local arts and culture.
 These included Syliphone (music), Syli-Cinema (film) and Syli-Photo (photography).
-The "syli" is a local Susoxi word for the elephant, which was the emblem of Guinea’s sole political party of the era, the Parti Démocratique de Guinée (PDG), who led the nation from independence in 1958 until Touré’s death in 1984.
-The symbolism of the “syli” became so enmeshed and pervasive in public life during this era that the nation’s currency was re-named as the Syli, the public smoked Syli cigarettes, which they lit with Syli matches.
+The "syli" in these names is taken from the local Susoxi word for elephant, as the elephant was the emblem of Guinea’s sole political party of the era, the Parti Démocratique de Guinée (PDG), who led the nation from independence in 1958 until Touré’s death in 1984.
+The symbolism and use of the “syli” became so enmeshed and pervasive in public life during this era that the nation’s currency was re-named as the Syli, the public smoked Syli cigarettes, which they lit with Syli matches.

 • Syliphone is the most well-known of these state-run cultural entities.
-Syli-Cinema, however, under the direction of the PDG, produced dozens of documentaries and films from the early 1960s onwards.
-Many are now lost, destroyed when the Radio Télévision Guinée buildings were bombed in 1985 or during the post-Touré purges.
+One can also still buy old postcards which feature photographs from Syli-Photo.
+Syli-Cinema, which released dozens of documentaries and films from the early 1960s, is perhaps the least known, as many of its films and documentaries are now lost.
+Some were destroyed when the Radio Télévision Guinée buildings were bombed in 1985, others were obliterated during the post-Touré era purges, with others lost due to poor archival infrastructures.

-“Hafia” is a Syli-Cinema documentary from 1978 which features Guinea’s national football team, Hafia, the “triple champions” of the Africa Cup.
-Directed by Moussa Diakité Kémoko, the documentary features unique footage and a soundtrack which contains a snippet of “Pont l’amitie”, an unreleased Bembeya Jazz National song featuring Demba Camara on vocals.
+• “Hafia triple champion d'Afrique” is a Syli-Cinema documentary from 1978 which features Guinea’s national football team, Hafia, the “triple champions” of the Africa Cup.
+Directed by Moussa Diakité Kémoko, the documentary features unique footage of the celebrations of the football team's victories and a soundtrack which contains a snippet of “Pont l’amitie”, an unreleased Bembeya Jazz National song featuring Demba Camara on vocals.

-I have annotated the Hafia documentary, below, to include timings and performers:
+I have annotated the documentary, below, to include timings and performers:

-• - The “Hafia” documentary celebrated Guinea’s third African Cup title and commences with highlights from their 1977 match including a stunning goal for Guinea at 5’49”.
+• - The “Hafia triple champion d'Afrique,” documentary celebrated Guinea’s third African Cup title and commences with highlights from their 1977 match including a stunning goal for Guinea at 5’49”.
 President Sékou Touré delivers a speech after the match.

-• - The match celebrations and music begin at 27’27” when a cavalcade of musicians, dancers, acrobats and motorcycle-police-stuntmen put on a show at the stadium.
+• - The match celebrations and music begin at 7'04" when a cavalcade of musicians, dancers, acrobats and motorcycle-police-stuntmen put on a show at the football stadium.
+The soundtrack to the footage is Diely Fodé Diabaté performing the song “Hafia Football Club – Triple Champion d'Afrique”.

-- At 27’40” we see an all-female orchestra in the parade which is likely Les Amazones de Guinée, though as Guinea had at least two all-female orchestras it could also be the Orchestre Feminin de Mamou.
+• - At 7'15" we see an all-female orchestra in the parade which is likely Les Amazones de Guinée.
+As Guinea had at least two all-female orchestras, however, it could also be the Orchestre Feminin de Mamou.

-- Unfortunately I can’t recognise the orchestra who appears at 34’41” – is that Kerfala Camara on the right?
-If it is then the orchestra is Keletigui et ses Tambourinis, especially as “Temedi” is dubbed over the footage, however it could be a different orchestra.
+- Unfortunately I can’t recognise the orchestra who appears at 11'13" – is that Kerfala Camara on the right?
+If it is then the orchestra is Keletigui et ses Tambourinis, especially as “Temedi” is dubbed over the footage, however I am not certain.

 • “Pont l’amitie” was recorded by Bembeya Jazz National in circa 1971, which is my estimate based upon on “Alalaké” and "Wouloukoro", two other Bembeya Jazz songs that feature Sékou Diabaté’s slide guitar.
 I archived “Pont l’amitie” for the Endangered Archives Programme as part of three sound archive projects (“Syliphone - an early recording label from Guinea”), and from these I digitised two versions of the song: